-Potential borrowers will have access to energy-saving technologies available through the online Technology Selector on the KyrSEFF III website.
+Potential borrowers will have access to energy-saving technologies available through the online on the KyrSEFF III website.
 The Selector also helps local businesses find approved producers and vendors of eligible materials and equipment.

 Kompanion Bank, the largest MSME lender in the country, will benefit from technical assistance and co-investment grants provided under KyrSEFF III.

 To date, the EBRD has invested €879 million through 221 projects in the Kyrgyz Republic, with most of its funds going to support private entrepreneurship.